kintatlay/My-Portfolio/README.md

 - git add and push everything to Github.
 Then run the command `npm run deploy` in terminal.

+- If webpage does not load, go to `Setting` in the Github portfolio repo.
+Then click `Pages` to verify the custom domain is correct.
+If not, enter `kintatlay.com` on custom domain and save.

 <!-- **Firebase Tutorial**
 - To upload the changes to firebase, run `firebase deploy`.